 - In today’s culture of electronics, luxury, and materialism, people find themselves working overtime to achieve a certain lifestyle

 - The demands of our professional lives can take over our personal lives

 - The desire to travel during any and all free time to requires time away from work and family

 - This makes it challenging to connect with a long-term potential partner, especially if they do not share an interest in travel or are able to take the time away from work

 - Whether you are a die-hard sports fan, avid rock-climber, or marathon runner, hobbies can take away from dating, especially if you do not share common interests

 - Meeting someone and building a relationship requires time and effort

 Married and divorced young: Some people do in fact fall in love, hard, at a young age and choose to get married.
 The 2018 divorce statistics which reviewed over 115 studies found that 46% of marriages ended in divorce because the couple married too young.
-When you are married too young, immaturity coupled with the lack of marriage reality are both factors in why a marriage could end in divorce.
+When you are married too young, immaturity coupled with the lack of marriage reality is both factors in why a marriage could end in divorce.

-Hard time putting yourself out there: Some people want to settle down, but have a hard time with the process of getting there.
+Hard time putting yourself out there: Some people want to settle down but have a hard time with the process of getting there.
 Dating is challenging and can be quite intimidating.
 Fortunately, in this day and age dating has become more accessible with online dating.
 For some, this can take a bit of the anxiety and wonder out of dating.
 But for others, it can be overwhelming considering the endless options and available information about people.
-This may cause you to withdraw from it all together.
+This may cause you to withdraw from it together.